juji-io/docs/docs/reference.md

 ### Topic Composition

-`:include-before` and `:include-after` enable a topic to become part of another topic, allowing topics to become composible.

-Together with `:default-rules`, a topic may be thought of as a composition of four sets of rules that are tried in order:
+Together with `:default-rules`, a topic may be thought of as a composition of two sets of rules that are tried in order, with an intermission of ad-lib topics:

-* rules in `:include-before` topics
 * rules in the main body of the topic
-* rules in `:inclue-after` topics
 * rules in `:default-rules`, which only apply after none of the above fires and none of the ad-lib topics fires.

+Both sets of rules may include rules of other topics. `:include-before` and `:include-after` options enable the rules of a topic to become parts of another topic, allowing topics to become composible.
+Rules in the topics of `:include-before` are tried before the main body of rules, `:include-after` are tried after the main body of rules.

+Taken together, the order of trying rules of a topic is the following:

+1. include-before of the topic
+2. main body of the topic
+3. include-after of the topic
+4. ad-lib topics
+5. include-before of the default rules
+6. main body of the default rules
+7. include-after of the default rules

 Sometimes it is necessary to use the set of rules in the main body only.
 These rules can be referred to with a special topic name, an earmuff enclosed topic name and a `-main` suffix.
 For example, for a topic named `my.ns/handle-favorite-things`, the system automatically creates a corresponding `my.ns/*handle-favorite-things-main*` topic to refer to the rules in the main body of the topic.
+Similarly, `my.ns/*handle-favorite-things-default*` refers to the set of rules in the default-rules of the topic.

 ### Topic Recursion